 5. Everett; 4.
 Central Catholic; 3.
 Springfield Central; 2.
 Catholic Memorial; 1.
 St. John's Prep

 Over the past two seasons, Everett has come up a little short in the Div.
 1 North playoffs with losses to Central Catholic both years.
 Last season's showdown between the two, a 39-37 Central win in overtime, was one of the most exciting games of the entire playoffs.
 Everett promises to be strong once again.
 The offense should once again have weapons galore, including running back Jayden Clerveaux, a bruising junior.
 Two of the team's best targets in the passing game return in junior Ismael Zamor and senior Tyrese Baptiste.
 Baptiste is a speed merchant who runs the ball as well as he catches it.
 Zamor could be a candidate to take over at quarterback, as starter Duke Doherty has transferred to Winthrop.
 The offensive line returns tackle Joseph Murillo.
 The defense has one of the best 1-2 punches at defensive end in Jaylen Murphy and Josaiah Stewart, who is a verbal commit to Coastal Carolina.
 One of the top defensive backs in the state returns in safety Samy Lamothe. . . .
 The only team better than Central Catholic in Div.
 1 North the past two years has been the team that won it, St. John's Prep.
 Central played a number of young players last year, and this is a team that can grow into great things.
 Leading the way again at quarterback is Ayden Pereira, who already holds Div.
 1 offers as a junior.
 As a sophomore, Pereira broke out and had one of the best seasons for any quarterback in the state.
 He will again push the action as the team's signal-caller.
 One player who will make his mark on both sides of the ball is tight end/defensive tackle Jermaine Wiggins.
 One of the best two-way linemen around is Osamuyimen Osayimwen.
 A terrific wide receiver/defensive back who returns is Mark Ciccarelli.
 The Raiders were the beneficiaries of an impact transfer when Preston Zinter — a receiver/outside linebacker with Div.
 1 offers — came over from BB&N. Central will also be strong in special teams with Nick Mazzie back at kicker. . . .
 We gave a lot of thought to possibly moving this next team to No. 1, but in the end decided to go in another direction.
 That said, Springfield Central has the horses to run with anyone in the state this year.
 There simply are not a lot of weaknesses here.
 Let's start on offense where quarterback William Watson had a tremendous freshman season and will be among the state's best as a sophomore.
 He already sports multiple Power 5 offers and is one of the top prospects in the state, regardless of class.
 He brings back a receiver who also has Div.
 1 offers in Joseph Griffin, a big target at 6-4 with good speed and hands.
 Running back Marcus Crawford had a dominant junior campaign and possesses terrific speed.
 Jacob Delgado at guard is one of the three returning starters on the offensive line.
 Defensively, this should be one of the best front sevens in the state.
 Syracuse verbal commit Terry Lockett wreaks havoc upon opposing backfields from both the edge and interior.
 Linebacker Tyson Thornton has excellent football IQ and is always around the ball.
 Two defensive backs who should have a big impact are Jose Nieves and William "CJ" Davis. . . .
 One team that has found itself on the precipice two years in a row is Catholic Memorial, but two trips to Gillette Stadium have resulted in losses to St. John's Prep in the Div.
 1 state title game.
 There is enough talent here though for CM to reach all of its goals.
 Taking over at quarterback will either be JC Petrongolo or Conor Fitzgerald.
 Whoever earns the job will have a talented group of running backs in Datrell Jones, Darrius LeClair, and Shiloh White.
 Zach Mitchell plays in the slot, and he is also a terrific defensive back.
 Tommy Leonard, Oluwakoleade "KO" Osinube, and Jaeden Skeete round out the wide receiver corps.
 Boubacar Traore and Quincy Eutsay are two tight ends who also stand out on defense.
 The offensive line returns three starters in Rory Conneely, Quincy Plumer, and TJ Roberson.
 On defense, the linebacker group is strong, starting with Boston College verbal commit Owen McGowan, who was our Player of the Year in 2019.
 He will be flanked by Eutsay, Zyon Samuel, and Kyle King.
 Mitchell, William Stockwell, White, and Devon Marshall make up the secondary.
 Colby Spencer highlights the line.
 The kicking game should again be in good hands with Jordan Laudani and Jack Sokol. . . .
 There were a lot of worthy teams considered for the top spot.
 In the end, we went with the team that is on more of a roll than anyone right now, and that's St. John's Prep.
 The Eagles from Danvers are coming off consecutive Div.
 1 state championships.
 Simply put, it's hard to bet against the Prep right now.
 That's not to say this team is flawless.
 The Prep graduated a decorated senior class that includes quarterback Matt Crowley.
 But there is plenty coming back.
 It starts with one of the premier recruits in the state in safety Joenel Aguero.
 After a standout freshman campaign, Aguero has received Power 5 scholarship offers from all over the country, and he can make a difference on either defense or on offense as a wide receiver.
+(Edit: Since the publication of this piece, Aguero has transferred to IMG Academy in Bradenton, Fla.)
 One player who stood out both as a sophomore and a junior was defensive end Collin Taylor.
 He's a dominant edge presence and can also flip over and play offensive line if needed.
 Running back James Guy had a breakout season as a sophomore and will be the go-to runner as a junior.
 Blocking for him will be one of the two returning starters on the offensive line in tackle Peter Wiehe.
 At wide receiver, Jackson Delaney returns, and he should be in for a tremendous junior year.